qunitjs/qunit/docs/assert/throws.md

 When testing code that is expected to throw an exception based on a specific set of circumstances, use `assert.throws()` to catch the error object for testing and comparison.

+The `expectedMatcher` argument can be:

+* An Error object
+* An Error constructor to use ala `errorValue instanceof expectedMatcher`
-The `expected` argument can be an Error Object (instance), an Error Function (constructor), a RegExp that matches (or partially matches) the String representation, or a callback Function that must return `true` to pass the assertion check.
+* A RegExp that matches (or partially matches) the String representation
+* A callback Function that must return `true` to pass the assertion check.

 > In very few environments, like Closure Compiler, `throws` is considered a reserved word and will cause an error.
 For that case, an alias is bundled called `raises`.
 It has the same signature and behaviour, just a different name.